Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Introduction

-This very recent work by \citet{xun2022sparse} builds upon many previous methods including \citet{malfait2003historical} who originally developed the functional historical linear model, and \citet{harezlak2007penalized} who proposed to impose a discrete difference penalty on the coefficients similar to the P-spline framework \citep{eilers2015twenty}.
-In each of these works, triangular finite elements with tent-like basis functions are considered to model the coefficient function $\beta(s,t)$.
 The method introduced by \citet{xun2022sparse} is compelling, though it has several notable downsides.
 First, it is overly complex.
-Its original formulation is non-convex, and the optimization requires us to iteratively solve LASSO-equivalent problems until convergence.
-The tent-like basis functions add computational cost, and the number of basis functions used to estimate the coefficient function is therefore usually restricted (about 230 basis functions were used in previous works).
-However, it is often recommended to increase the resolution by including as many basis functions as computationally feasible, and instead constrain the model by imposing smoothness \citep{eilers2021practical}.
-Moreover, the finite element framework with tent-like basis functions adds few advantages.
-Second, the triangular finite element framework artificially imposes a constraint on the maximum time lag (i.e., the domain of integration cannot be negative in Equation \ref{eq:historicalLinear0}).
-In the previous works, each year would be treated as a separate replicate, independent of all other replicates, which for our application poses the question of where to start each year, leading further to problems in determining the cause of streamflow at the beginning of each replicate where independence between replicates cannot be assumed.
-For example, if one were to utilize the previously proposed functional historical linear models to predict streamflow on day one for the Withlacoochee River in Figure \ref{fig:OneYearRainfallStreamflow}, only one value of rainfall (0mm) could be used, leading to the impossibility of predicting this year's peak streamflow.
-Third, and perhaps most importantly, as mentioned in future work by \citet{xun2022sparse}, the previous frameworks do not allow for a time dependent time-lag parameter $\delta(t)$.
-Other similar methods, with similar issues, can be found in the distributed lag literature \citep{almon1965distributed,eisner1960distributed,griliches1967distributed,trivedi1981seasonal,pesando1972seasonal,tanner1974variable,rushworth2013distributed}.
+Its original formulation is non-convex, necessitating iterative lasso-equivalent optimization steps until convergence.
+The tent-like basis functions which parameterize $\beta(s,t)$ add computational cost such that the number of basis functions is usually restricted (about 230 basis functions were used in previous works).
+Second, the triangular finite element framework artificially imposes a constraint on the maximum time lag (i.e., the domain of integration cannot be negative in Equation (\ref{eq:historicalLinear0})).
+For example, if one were to predict streamflow on day one for the Withlacoochee River in Figure \ref{fig:OneYearRainfallStreamflow}, only one value of rainfall (0mm) could be used, leading to an inaccurate prediction of 1998's peak streamflow.
+Third, the previous frameworks do not allow for a time dependent time-lag parameter $\delta(t)$.
+Although it is common to assume an arbitrary fixed window of time for which precipitation can affect streamflow, this is a severe limitation of previous works \citep{janssen2021assessment}, so finding the true underlying $\delta(t)$ is of interest to the hydrological community \citep{tennant2020utility,chiu1969linear}.
+Other similar methods, with similar issues, can be found in the distributed lag literature \citep{almon1965distributed,pesando1972seasonal,rushworth2013distributed,asencio2014functional,gupta1968efficient,liao2023analysis}.